Trip Hawkins: Career

 In 1996, 3DO stopped developing the system and transitioned into a video game developer, making games for the PlayStation, PC, and other consoles.
 While remaining chairman and CEO of the company, Hawkins took on the additional role of creative director.
-Hawkins focused on branding and 6–to–9–month production timetables for games.
+Hawkins focused on branding and 6-to-9-month production timetables for games.
 As a result, quality and sales suffered.
 Hawkins had used cash reserves to bail out the failing company before, but declined to do so a final time.
 Due to poor sales of its titles, it went bankrupt in May 2003.
 The defunct company sold most of its intellectual property, including the Might and Magic franchise, to publisher Ubisoft, while Trip Hawkins retained ownership of the 3DO console hardware and software.

 In late 2003, Hawkins launched a new video game development company called Digital Chocolate.
 The company focused on developing games for handheld devices.
-He stepped down from the CEO position at Digital Chocolate in May, 2012.
+He stepped down from the CEO position at Digital Chocolate in May 2012.

 In 2012, Hawkins joined the board of directors of Israeli technology company Extreme Reality, which is working on developing motion control software that can read a person's movement in 3D, but which only requires a 2D camera.

-On March 20, 2013, NativeX, a mobile ad technology platform for games, announced Trip Hawkins as a senior advisor to their board of directors.
+On March 20, 2013, Nativex, a mobile ad technology platform for games, announced Trip Hawkins as a senior advisor to their board of directors.
 Hawkins also joined the advisory board at Skillz, a mobile eSports platform, as a strategic advisor in December 2014.

 His newest startup, If You Can Company, aims to foster social and emotional development in children, teaching compassion and anti-bullying lessons.
 Their first game, "IF...", uses a free-to-play model and is meant for teachers and students in an educational environment.

-Hawkins lives in Santa Barbara, California where he served from 2016–2019 as a professor of entrepreneurship and leadership at the University of California, Santa Barbara.
+Hawkins lives in Santa Barbara, California, where he served from 2016 to 2019 as a professor of entrepreneurship and leadership at the University of California, Santa Barbara.